10:00 – 11:15 am

 What does it mean to be a global worker and a true "citizen of the world" today?
 It goes beyond merely acknowledging cultural differences.
 It means being able to adapt your behavior to conform to new cultural contexts without losing your authentic self in the process.
-This is a difficult and frightening prospect for most people as it takes them outside of their comfort zone.
+This is a difficult and frightening prospect for most people as it takes them outside their comfort zone.
 But managing and communicating with people from other cultures is an essential skill today.
 Most of us collaborate with teams across borders and cultures on a regular basis, and therefore we need a critical new skill: global dexterity.
-In this session, Professor Molinsky, author of a book by the same title, offers the tools needed to simultaneously adapt behavior to new cultural contexts while staying authentic and grounded in your own natural style.
+In this session, Professor Molinsky, author of a book by the same title, will offer the tools to achieve this.

 "One Clove Away From a Pomander Ball": The Subversive Tradition of Jewish Women's Comedy